up-n-atom/8311/docs/discord.md

 channel.

-Once unlocked, you will gain access to the __#giveaways__ channel, where you can enter *any* active giveaways for your region and qualify for entry.
+Once unlocked, you will gain access to the __#giveaways__ channel, where you can enter *any* active giveaways if you qualify for entry.

 If you'd like to host a giveaway, please contact an admin or email: sponsor at pon.wiki to arrange the details.